 - Applicants must fill in and submit the Application Form designed for that purpose; the Application Form must be published at www.horror.org but may be also made available in any other way the HWA sees fit.

-- The Applicant must outline how the Scholarship Funds would be spent (an ‘Education Plan’) and how that would benefit the applicant’s career development, and submit this Plan as a separate document uploaded with the Application.
+- The Applicant must outline how the Scholarship Funds would be spent (an ‘Education Plan’) and how that would benefit the applicant’s career development, and submit this essay as a separate document uploaded with the Application.

 - The sub-committee may use any criteria it sees fit to determine the winner but should consider the following matters: